-- Teams: For $5 per user per month billed annually, you get unlimited minutes to mute both microphone and speaker noise.
+- Teams: With the Teams plan you get unlimited minutes to cancel both microphone and speaker noise.
 You’ll also gain access to an admin panel where you can manage members, and you’ll get priority support.
 Get started with Krisp for free.

 Short on time?
 Watch our video on the best startup tools instead.

 4. Best Customer Support Tool for Startups: Groove

 Years ago, a startup client of mine was overwhelmed using his inbox to keep track of customer questions and concerns.
 Emails got lost in the mix, and threads were hard to keep track of.